LLNL/blt/docs/api/code_check.rst

     * (no value)          : run all available static analysis checks found
     * (checker1:checker2) : run checker1 and checker2
     * (interpreter)       : run the clang-query interpeter to interactively develop queries

-SRC_FILES is a list of source files that clang_query will be run on.

 blt_add_cppcheck_target